Astrabit-ST/rdiscord_sdk/README.md

 rdiscord_sdk is instead built in C++ meaning it's easier to abstract, and to modify the source.
 The name may be obtuse, but it sure as hell isn't internally.
 My goal is to provide extra levels of abstraction over ruby_discord_game_sdk, and provide full functionality as well.
 Wether that will happen, I'm not sure.

+## Disclaimer
+Some portions of code are untested because they can be extremely hard to test, namely events.
+Keep that in mind.

 ## Usage

 This gem (at the moment) exposes SDK functions without much abstraction, so as long as you can grasp C#, you should be able to transfer the example code to ruby code.